 Trigger Finger Surgery in Dallas, TX

 Trigger finger is one of the most common conditions we see among our Plano and Frisco area patients.
-Surgery performed by board-certified plastic surgeon Dr. Charles A. Wallace of Charles A. Wallace, MD can help those affected with trigger finger regain full use of their fingers and thumb again.
+Surgery performed by board-certified plastic surgeon Dr. Charles A. Wallace, M.D. can help those affected with trigger finger regain full use of their fingers and thumb again.

 What is Trigger Finger Surgery?

 Sometimes referred to as stenosing tenosynovitis, trigger finger occurs whenever the pulleys, which guide the tendons of the fingers, become thickened and restrict movement.
 It can cause the fingers or thumb (primarily the index or “trigger finger”) to catch or become locked into position when bent.

 Trigger finger surgery opens the pulley that is found at the base of the finger so that the tendon can move freely.
 This is normally an outpatient procedure that requires only local sedation.